GNOME/gnome-builder/doc/help/plugins/creating.rst

 We will be using Python for our examples in this tutorial because it is both succinct and easy to get started with.

 First, we will look at our extension meta-data file.
-The file should have the file-suffix of ".plugin" and it's format is familiar.
+The file should have the file-suffix of ".plugin" and its format is familiar.
 It starts with a line containing "[Plugin]" indicating this is extension metadata.
 Then it is followed by a series of "Key=Value" key-pairs.